The Mid-School-Year Slump: 6 Expert Tips That Can Help You and Your Child

 What came first, the midyear slump or the argument?
 Whether your child is in elementary school, middle school or high school, their abilities can vary from scholastic success to academic phobia, with most children falling somewhere in between.
 How can you deal with this range of attitudes and sibling differences?

 Report cards will come out again soon, but instead of putting his nose to the grindstone, your child is complaining, dragging his feet and seems to have lost steam.
-We talk to many parents on the 1-on-1 Coaching who are afraid that their child will never graduate from high school due to their academic attitude and inability to play the grade game.
+We talk to many parents using our 1-on-1 Coaching Service who are afraid that their child will never graduate from high school due to their academic attitude and inability to play the grade game.
 The first thing we like to do is to encourage parents not to look into the future and “awfulize” it, as James Lehman says.
 There are many factors and changes that constantly occur to children as they grow.
 We can’t foresee the future!

 Here are some tools that our experts James and Janet Lehman, Dr. Bob Myers and Debbie Pincus offer to help structure your child’s study time at home.